President's PhD Scholarship

 The President’s PhD Scholarship (PS) rewards PhD students who have made excellent progress in their degree, and who have demonstrated academic excellence, substantial scholarly output and leadership early in their PhD program relative to their peers.
 The award is intended to provide PhD students with a semester to concentrate full-time on their research.

-- DGS will only accept nominations for which all requirements have been met; please hold incomplete applications and submit them once complete and fully eligible
+- GPS will only accept nominations for which all requirements have been met; please hold incomplete applications and submit them once complete and fully eligible

 Terms of Reference

-- A limited number of President’s PhD Scholarships are available annually and the award is currently valued at $6,500 (effective Fall 2015).
+- A limited number of President’s PhD Scholarships are available annually and the award is currently valued at $6,500.

 - To be eligible to hold a PS, the applicant must have completed fewer than 12 terms of enrolment in the program and be registered as a full-time, regular (not “on-leave” or “part-time”) student in good standing in the PhD program at Simon Fraser University.